 We rely on water every day.
 But our population is growing fast, and climate change is bringing greater risk of floods and drought.
 This puts pressure on our water supply.
 As a result, we have less water to go round.
 We can use less by making small changes to the way we care for our gardens.

 - Fit a water butt – water your garden for free by collecting rainwater in a water butt.
 Each one holds up to 200 litres of water which you can use around your garden.
 Rainwater is rich in nutrients, so your plants will love it too.
-We’ll even give you a discount on your water butt and tips on how to fit it.
+If you haven't got one, we’ll give you a discount on your water butt and tips on how to fit it.
+Or why not make your own water butt?

 - Leave your lawn – lawns go brown in dry weather, but they soon bounce back after rainfall.
 So, they don’t need watering in between.
 However, you can retain the lawn’s moisture for longer by giving the roots some shade – try trimming your grass slightly longer during dry spells and leave the cuttings on the ground.